lemire/JavaFastPFOR/README.md

 It is a library to compress and uncompress arrays of integers very fast.
-The assumption is that most (but not all) values in your array use less than 32 bits.
+The assumption is that most (but not all) values in your array use much less than 32 bits, or that the gaps between the integers use much less than 32 bits.
 These sort of arrays often come up when using differential coding in databases and information retrieval (e.g., in inverted indexes or column stores).

+Please note that random integers are not compressible, by this library or by any other means.
+If you ever had the means of systematically compressing random integers, you could compress any data source to nothing, by recursive application of your technique.

-It can decompress integers at a rate of over 1.2 billions per second (4.5 GB/s).
+This library can decompress integers at a rate of over 1.2 billions per second (4.5 GB/s).
 It is significantly faster than generic codecs (such as Snappy, LZ4 and so on) when compressing arrays of integers.